Short Biography

 2022

-- Marché Jeune Créateurs, La Foundation FIMINCO, Romainville
+- Marché Jeune Créateurs, La Fondation FIMINCO, Romainville

 - Authentic Reproduction, Galerie D, Romainville